duyet/blog/content/posts/2021/2021-11-22-spark-node-decommission.md

   The new feature - SPIP: Add better handling for node shutdown (SPARK-20624) was implemented to deal with the problem of losing an executor when working with spot nodes - the need to recompute the shuffle or cached data.
 ---

-# Spark on Kubernetes - better handling for node shutdown

 # Nodes Decommissioning

 Spark 3.1 on the Kubernetes project is now officially declared as production-ready and Generally Available.
 Spot instances in Kubernetes can cut your bill by up to 70-80% if you are willing to trade in reliability.